pschwede/AnchorBot/README.md

 forums, reddit, twitter and even some static html files and checked them for exciting stuff I should read, listen to, watch or bookmark for tomorrow.
-You may see, that this takes a lot of time and although entertaining here and there, I felt like this was not ompletely worth the efford.
+You may see, that this takes a lot of time and although entertaining here and there, I felt like this was not completely worth the efford.
 Also my observation of the Internet being used less and less productively didn't lift up my mood.

 Usually I've been flooded by tweets & articles that are